QuentinOchem/ada-spark-rfcs/considered/rfc-oop-aggregates-and-assignments.rst

 again here with no control over the consistency of values (not even in Adjust in the case of initialiation).

-To solve these issues, we'll need to introduce a two step object update mechanism through a value duplication ('Clone) and post update adjustment ('Adjust).
+To solve these issues, we propose to introduce a two step object update mechanism through a value duplication ('Clone) and post update adjustment ('Adjust).

 Note that this extra complexity is driven from the desire to support natively Ada constructions (aggregates, partial copie, etc) and improve compatibility between classes and tagged types.
-Users can leverage implicit implementation if such level of control is unecessary, or remove them from the type profile if the functionalities that they enable are not useful.
+Users can leverage default implementation if such level of control is unecessary.
+Some language extension may also allow to forbig aggregates and partial update on specific types (although this introduces complexities in generics that now need to specify wether these restricted types are allowed or not).

 Also keep in mind that Ada Flare aggregates also need to account for types that have both public and private components.

-This RFC is about tagged record and later class records even if not explicitely mentionned.
+This RFC is about tagged record (and class records even if not explicitely mentionned).
 Simple records should also be studied when constructors are made available to them.

 The additional capabilities need to be optimized as much as possible by the